-Historically Canada's second French-language television network, behind Société du Radio-Canada Télévision (the French equivalent of CBC
+Historically Canada's second French-language television network, behind the CBC's Ici Radio-Canada Télé.

 In 1999, the CRTC added TVA to the list of "must-carry" networks for all cable systems in Canada.

 TVA has usually been regarded as the French equivalent of CTV, although the two networks were never owned together.
 Like CTV, TVA was historically a co-operative until it was restructured as a corporation.
 Even TVA's logo from 1990 to 2012 was very similar to that of CTV, using a square, a circle, and a triangle (their current logo, used since 2012, is simply the TVA letters in a stylized font).
 TVA, like CTV, officially doesn't stand for anything, although some people refer to the network as Téléviseurs Associés ("Associated Telecasters").